grafana/mimir/pkg/scheduler/DESIGN.md

 we would dequeue an ingester query because the tenant selection had priority over the query component selection.

 ##### Failure 2: Inability to Prevent Connection Pool Exhaustion (major)

+Inverting the tree's algorithm hierarchy to flip the tenant and query component selection priorities would not have solved the more significant issue caused by latency from a degraded query component.

+The more significant issue was that the vanilla round-robin algorithm does not sufficiently guard against the fact that in situations where one query component is experiencing high latency, the utilization of the querier-worker connections as measured by inflight query processing time will grow asymptotically to be dominated by the slow query component.

+The below diagram demonstrates this by simplifying the system to two query components and four querier connections.
+Queries to the "slow" query component take 8 ticks to process, while queries to the "fast" query component take 1 tick.
+An 8x difference is a very minimal compared to how much slower a degraded query component can be in practice.

+Dequeuing takes no time, as real dequeuing time is negligible compared to query processing time.
+Because the round-robin rotation changes with each dequeue, when two querier connections finish at the same time, for purposes of the demonstration the querier connection with a lower number ID is selected to dequeue next.

+In 16 ticks each for 4 querier connections (totaling 64 ticks), the system:

+- dequeues and starts processing 16 queries: 8 fast, 8 slow
+- completes processing 13 queries: 8 fast, 5 slow
+- spends 8 ticks processing the fast queries
+- spends 56 ticks processing the slow queries

 ```mermaid
 ---